Noise Levels in Egypt Lake-Leto, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 8,054 Egypt Lake-Leto residents, or 25.8%, live above that level.
 By land area, 35.2% of Egypt Lake-Leto is above 55 dBA.

 Average noise levels for Egypt Lake-Leto residents, grouped by direction from the center of Egypt Lake-Leto.
-Western Egypt Lake-Leto carries the highest population-weighted average; Eastern Egypt Lake-Leto carries the lowest.
-Just 22% of residents in Eastern Egypt Lake-Leto live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Western Egypt Lake-Leto.
+The highest population-weighted average is in southwestern Egypt Lake-Leto; the lowest is in northeastern Egypt Lake-Leto, where just 17% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Quiet office to normal conversation